 The Conservation and Restoration Ecology Pathway (CRE) links the study of conserving and maintaining ecological systems and their elements with the recovery of damaged ecosystems.
 The combination of conservation and restoration creates a practical framework for managing natural resources and landscapes.
 Fundamental understandings of ecosystem components and processes are used to foster and sustain native species, ecological communities, and ecosystems.

-One quarter of Calculus (B CUSP 124 or equivalent)
+One quarter of Calculus (ST MATH 124, B MATH 144 or equivalent)

-One Introductory Earth System Science course (BIS 242 or Physical Geography or Oceanography or equivalent)
+One Introductory Earth System Science course (BIS 242, BST 200, B CUSP 153, B CUSP 154 or Physical Geography or Oceanography or equivalent)

 One Introductory Environmental Studies course (BIS 240 or BIS 243 or equivalent)